 The NBFI & Modaraba Association of Pakistan was incorporated on 29th July, 2010 by merging Modaraba Association of Pakistan (MAP) and Leasing Association of Pakistan (LAP).
 The Association is a trade body, licensed by the DGTO, that represents the Modarabas, Leasing Companies and Investment Finance Services.
-The NBFI & Modaraba Association of Pakistan.
+The NBFI & Modaraba Association of Pakistan is dedicated to fostering the growth and development of the Islamic finance sector in Pakistan.
 The Memorandum of the Association provides for the inclusion of Modaraba, Leasing, Investment Finance Services, Housing Finance, Investment Advisory Services, Discounting Services, Private Equity/Venture Capital, REITS and such other business as permitted to be conducted by the members of the Association.
 The association was initially set up under section 42 of the Companies Act, 2017.
 The membership of the association is valid for a period of one year and is renewable on annual basis.
 The members are required to annual fee as follows;